 - Spacing is a big consideration

 - What is already built on your property – are you willing to tear down and rebuild?

 - Type of land – it may be harder to create a paddock paradise where there is lower-lying and marshy land

 - Ability or lack thereof to split horses up

 - Visual checks on the herd are easier in a regular paddock

-Cost of installation and maintenance of a second set of fencing
+- Cost of installation and maintenance of the second set of fencing

 Paddock Paradise Design

 Now that you have gone through the advantages and disadvantages of a paddock paradise, it’s time to consider how to make it happen and what features to include.
 The size and path of paradise need to be determined.